n3v3rf411/go-prometheus-client-example/README.md

 ## Rancher Cluster Monitoring

+A step-by-step guide can be found at https://hellowillie.com/2020/01/17/sample-go-web-app-for-querying-rancher-cluster-monitoring-prometheus/

 To query the Prometheus instance deployed with Rancher's cluster monitoring:

 - Deploy monitoring on a cluster